model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

-   Conditions in contracts are plain Rust expressions which can reference the function arguments and, in case of `ensures`, the result of the function as a special `result`[^result-naming] variable.
+   Conditions in contracts are plain Rust expressions which can reference the function arguments and, in case of `ensures`, the result of the function as a special `result` variable (see [open questions](#open-questions) on a discussion about (re)naming).
 Syntactically Kani supports any Rust expression, including function calls, defining types etc. However they must be side-effect free[^side-effects] or Kani will throw a compile error.

    Multiple `requires` and `ensures` clauses are allowed on the same function, they are implicitly logically conjoined.

-   [^result-naming]: See [open questions](#open-questions) for a discussion
-       about naming of the result variable.

 2. Next, Kani must make sure that the approximation we specified actually holds by **checking** the contract against the implementation.
 This is in contrast